-The foundation is perhaps the most important component of a home.
+The foundation is perhaps the essential component of a home.
 A problem with the foundation can cost thousands to correct the problem.
-When looking at a home be aware of the foundation.
-If it has a basement it’s very easy to check for cracks in the foundation.
+When looking at a home, be aware of the foundation.
+If it has a basement, it’s effortless to check for cracks in the foundation.
 You can find other tell-tale signs by checking the doorframes throughout the house or apartment.
-If they don’t seem quite square or have difficulty closing it suggests problems with the structure.
+If they don’t seem quite square or have difficulty closing, it suggests problems with the structure.

-A very common problem with older NYC properties is the use of asbestos in the building materials.
+A widespread problem with older NYC properties is the use of asbestos in the building materials.
 It can be found in the floor and ceiling tiles, insulation for pipes as well as plaster, paints, and cement.
-Long-term exposure can cause major health problems and the cost of removal by a licensed remediation company can run from $5,000 to $10,000.
+Long-term exposure can cause significant health problems, and the cost of removal by a licensed remediation company can run from $5,000 to $10,000.
 The worst thing is that you can’t tell if a material contains asbestos just by looking at it.
 If you suspect it does collect a small sample and send it in for testing.

 Random Fresh Paint

 It’s not uncommon for a home seller to prep their home to look its best.
-This may include a fresh coat of paint on the walls.
-It’s inexpensive and one of the biggest recommendations realtors make to homeowners prior to listing.
+It may include a fresh coat of paint on the walls.
+It’s inexpensive, and one of the most significant recommendations realtors make to homeowners before listing.
 What they will never recommend though is only painting one wall or small area.
-If you notice that only one wall or a small portion of the ceiling is freshly painted that suggests the seller is trying to hide something.
+If you notice that only one wall or a small portion of the ceiling is freshly painted, that suggests the seller is trying to hide something.
 It’s a red flag and should be a cause for concern.

-A pest problem is a major red flag in any home and there are certain types of insects that buyers need to be on the lookout for.
+A pest problem is a major red flag in any home, and there are certain types of insects that buyers need to be on the lookout.
 Wood destroying pests can pose a serious problem and cause damages that can run into the thousands to repair.
-The most common pests in NYC apartments to look out for are termites, silverfish and rats or mice.
-This is where it pays to have a home inspection done before agreeing to anything with the seller.
+The most common pests in NYC apartments to look out for are termites, silverfish,, and rats or mice.
+It is where it pays to have a home inspection done before agreeing to anything with the seller.

 A neighborhood in Poor Condition